Tanks of the United States in the Cold War: M103 heavy tank

-The M103 was manufactured at the Detroit Arsenal Tank Plant and the first units were accepted in 1957.

-The M103 was designed to counter Soviet heavies.
+The M103 was manufactured at the Detroit Arsenal Tank Plant, and the first units were accepted in 1957.
+The M103 was designed to counter Soviet heavy tanks.
 Its long-ranged 120 mm cannon was designed to hit enemy tanks at extreme distances, but it was never used in combat.
 Of the 300 M103s built, most went to the Marines.
-The tank was relatively underpowered and the drive systems were fragile.
+The tank was relatively underpowered, and the drive systems were fragile.

 The turret of the M103 was larger than that of the M48 or the M60 to make room for the huge 120 mm gun and the two loaders assigned to it, in addition to the gunner and the commander.
 The driver sat in the hull.
 The gun was capable of elevation from +15 to -8 degrees.

-While the US Army deactivated its heavy armor units with the reception of the new M60 series main battle tanks in 1960, the remaining M103s stayed within the US Marine Corps inventory until they began receiving the M60 series MBT.
-With the disappearance of the heavy tank from US forces came the full acceptance of the main battle tank in 1960 for the US Army, and 1973 for the US Marine Corps.
+While the U.S. Army deactivated its heavy armor units with the reception of the new M60 series main battle tanks in 1960, the remaining M103s stayed within the U.S. Marine Corps inventory until they began receiving the M60 series MBT.
+With the disappearance of the heavy tank from U.S. forces came the full acceptance of the main battle tank in 1960 for the Army and 1973 for the Marine Corps.

 Main battle tanks

-M60 Patton

-The M60 Patton was designed as a replacement for the M48 Patton and is indeed based on the same chassis.

 M60

-In 1957, plans were laid in the US for a tank with a 105 mm main gun and a redesigned hull offering better armor protection.

-The resulting M60 largely resembled the M48 it was based on, but has significant differences.
-The M60 mounted a bore evacuated 105 mm main gun, had a hull with a straight front slope whereas the M48's hull was rounded, had three support rollers per side to the M48's five, and had road wheels constructed from aluminum rather than steel.

-The hull of the M60 was a single piece steel casting divided into three compartments, with the driver in front, fighting compartment in the middle and engine at the rear.
-The driver looked through three M27 day periscopes, one of which could be replaced by a night vision periscope.
-Initially, the M60 had essentially the same turret shape as the M48, but this was subsequently replaced with a distinctive "needlenose" design that minimized frontal cross-section to enemy fire.
+The M60 was designed as a replacement for the M48 Patton and is indeed based on the same chassis.
 The M60 was the last U.S. main battle tank to utilize homogeneous steel armor for protection.
 It was also the last to feature either the M60 machine gun or an escape hatch under the hull.
 Originally designated the M68, the new vehicle was put into production in 1959, reclassified as the M60, and entered service in 1960.
 Over 15,000 M60s (all variants) were constructed.